-Hadoop includes various "shell-like" commands that directly interact with HDFS and other file systems that Hadoop supports.
+Hadoop includes various shell-like commands that directly interact with HDFS and other file systems that Hadoop supports.
 The command bin/hadoop fs -help lists the commands supported by Hadoop shell.
-Further, bin/hadoop fs -help command displays more detailed help on a command.
-The commands support most of the normal filesystem operations like copying files, changing file permissions, etc. It also supports a few HDFS specific operations like changing replication of files.
+Furthermore, the command bin/hadoop fs -help command-name displays more detailed help for a command.
+These commands support most of the normal files ystem operations like copying files, changing file permissions, etc. It also supports a few HDFS specific operations like changing replication of files.